|No. of coats||2-3|

 Ensure that wood to be treated is clean, dry (25% moisture content maximum) and free from bark and dirt.

 Always do a test area before starting any project to test suitability on the timber to be treated.
 Follow the manufacturers instructions on the container at all times.

 For spray treatment, one flooded spray coat is equivalent to one brush coat and should be applied using a low pressure, coarse (non-atomising) compression spray.

 With brush or spray treatment, it is important that good flowing coats are given.
-Excessive 'brushing out' to give a very low rate of application will give poor results.
+Excessive 'brushing out' to give a very low, thin rate of application will give poor results.

 Submerge the end(s) of the timber in to the Woodworm treatment for 15 seconds for insulating board; 3 minutes for timbers of small cross-section, plywood, hardboard, roof timbers, upper floor joists and internal studding; 10 minutes for framing timbers in external walls, timber in flat roofs and ground floor joists.

 Eradication of insect attack including House Longhorn Beetle: Brush 2-3 uniform coats.
 Use a minimum of 1 litre per 3.5 to 5 square metres of timber.